-Inflation is defined as an ongoing increase in the general price level and is most often measured as the twelve-month change in the consumer price index (CPI), which measures the average price of goods and services in the market.
-Inflation entails a decline in the value of money; that is, each króna buys a smaller amount of goods and services.
+When the price of goods and services rises overall, this is referred to as inflation.
+Inflation is defined as a permanent rise in the general price level.
+It is measured as the change in the consumer price index (CPI) over the preceding twelve months.
+The CPI measures the average price of the goods and services purchased by Icelandic households each month.
+Inflation entails a decline in the value and purchasing power of money; that is, each króna buys a smaller amount of goods and services.
 Statistics Iceland measures the CPI, based on regular surveys of household expenditures nationwide.

 What is inflation?